 Oil of Dog Part 3

 The third installment of our continuing Oil of Dog uploads.
 As usual a very eclectic set of music on this clip.
-Artists include Joni Mitchell, Nick Drake, Spirit King Crimson, Manfred Mann Also some very nice instrumental music from the Wyndom Hill label and a bit of the blues.
+Artists include Joni Mitchell, Nick Drake, Spirit, King Crimson, Manfred Mann Also some very nice instrumental music from the Wyndom Hill label.
+Clip has been Revised and re-uploaded to site

 Oil of Dog Part 4